Charles River Museum of Industry & Innovation: History

-The site is listed on the National Register of Historic Places as America's first factory.
+The site is listed on the National Register of Historic Places as America's first fully integrated factory.
 The earliest buildings on the site have been designated a National Historic Landmark.
 Though many mills existed before the Boston Manufacturing Company, Francis Cabot Lowell's mill was the first to combine all steps of cotton fabric manufacturing under one roof.

 Waltham received a $10 million urban revitalization grant, which allowed the site to be renovated and preserved.
 As part of the site's renovation, a group of cultural, civic, and business leaders led by Michael Folsom, an MIT professor, created the Charles River Museum of Industry & Innovation in what had been the mill's massive steam-powered engine and boiler rooms.
 Following a monumental campaign of fundraising, cleaning, building, planning, and installation, the museum began operation in 1980.

 The museum is a nonprofit corporation governed by a Board of Trustees, and funded by private donations.

 The mission of the Charles River Museum of Industry & Innovation is to encourage and inspire future innovation in America.
 The museum accomplishes this through its collections and programs, by exploring the historical impact of industry on American culture, by examining the dynamic process of innovation, by promoting its location in Waltham as a foundation of the American industrial revolution, by connecting the expertise of older generations with the inquisitiveness of young people, and by providing audiences of all ages with an engaging museum experience.

-As of August 2022, the museum’s executive director is Bob Perry.
+As of May 2025, the museum’s executive director is Bob Perry.